-On the one hand we want patients to be assured that their treating health practitioners are fit to practice in a competent and ethical manner, but on the other hand health professionals must be able to seek treatment without fear of being reported, penalised or losing their jobs.
+On the one hand patients must be certain that health practitioners are fit to practice in a competent and ethical manner, but on the other hand practitioners should be able to seek treatment without fear of being reported, penalised or losing their jobs.
 Has the Council of Australian Governments (COAG) found the right balance?

 The National Law contains mandatory reporting obligations for registered health practitioners, employers and education providers to protect patients.
 However, if you’re for example a midwife, psychologist, pharmacist, doctor or student with a mental health condition, it can be a challenging decision to seek help.
 Many don’t out of fear that the treating practitioner may believe they have to notify authorities.

 Concerns have been raised that practitioners and students don’t seek or delay treatment – and when they seek care, there may be a reluctance to be open and honest with the treating practitioner, leading to suboptimal treatment eventually putting the health and safety of the practitioner and the public at risk.

 For years the AMA, RACGP and other professional bodies have argued that the regulation needs to change to ensure health practitioners can, just like others, seek help.

 In October 2018 an Amendment Bill was introduced to the Queensland Parliament, which if passed will automatically be applicable to most other States and Territories.
 The Bill introduces a higher threshold for mandatory reporting in an attempt to give registered health practitioners greater confidence to seek treatment for health issues.

 Western Australia exempts treating practitioners from mandatory reporting for all forms of notifiable conduct if their patient is a registered health practitioner.
 The WA model or similar has always been the preferred option of health providers.
 There is no evidence to suggest patient safety in WA is worse.

 In addition to mandatory reporting requirements, practitioners have ethical and professional obligations to report other practitioners who may pose a risk to the public.